 I’m often asked about biweekly (“every-other-week”) lessons.
 As a way to save money and travel time, biweekly lessons can seem like a smart choice.
 But reality being what it is, students who see me only a couple of times a month don’t progress nearly as fast (even less than half as fast, I find) as those who have that weekly “nudge” to keep them moving forward.
 And that’s even assuming we never have to miss a lesson due to illness, weather, or travel.
 For these and other reasons, I do not reserve ongoing lesson times for students who are unable to commit to weekly lessons (with the understanding that there may be an occasional cancellation, of course).

 I recommend 30-minute weekly sessions for nearly all of my students.
 A 30-minute session generally allows us to review the work you’ve done since I saw you last, address specific challenges, and set goals for the coming week.
 More advanced students, especially those who begin to cover longer repertory, prepare for college auditions, etc., may find 60-minute weekly lessons preferable.

 Coaching sessions, however, are much less focused on comprehensive improvement as a musician, and much more on “tricks and tools” that the musician can use to overcome the challenges inherent in the particular repertory in question.
 A student who moves from project to project may feel accomplished, and certainly begins to develop an impressively padded résumé, but they often emerge at the end of a season of performances feeling exhausted and burnt-out—and worse, they aren’t significantly better musicians for the experience.

-In other words, while coaching is certainly better than nothing, I recommend that students make long-term growth a priority, and be frugal in selecting which performances are worth the investment of their time and energy away from professionally guided study and practice.
+In other words, while coaching is certainly better than nothing, I recommend that serious students make long-term growth a priority, and be frugal in selecting which performances are worth taking time and energy away from professionally guided study and practice.